seiflesbat/gira-plus/README.md

 ### Performance That Respects Your Time
 17 MB package.
 Instant station loading.
 Real-time WebSocket updates.
 No background processes draining your battery.

-### Internationalization Done Right
+### Internationalization
-Full translations in English, Portuguese, Spanish, French, German, Italian, Arabic, Russian, and Hindi.
+Full translations in English, Portuguese, and Arabic (including RTL support).
 Every string, every corner of the interface.

 ---